8 April 2026

 Editing whitelist.json directly (optional)

-The official server manual lists whitelist.json in the server folder alongside config.json.
+The official server manual lists whitelist.json in the server folder alongside config.json, permissions.json, and bans.json.

 If you edit it manually: